Microsoft-community/Community-website/src/wiki/troubleshooting.md

 ### UEFI

-Fortunately things are much simpler than BIOS over here, and this troubleshooting method has a 100% success rate for the computer to get past the bootloader phase.
+Fortunately things are much more modular than BIOS over here, and this troubleshooting method has a 100% success rate for the computer to get past the bootloader phase.
 Similarly, boot an installation disk and start a command prompt.

-1. Press Shift + F10 to start a command prompt.
-From there, start DiskPart.
+1. Start DiskPart.

 2. Select your system disk, and list its partition using `lis dis`, `sel dis X`* and `lis par`.

-3. Select the EFI partition (it should be of System type), format it with FAT32, and assign a letter to it.
+3. Select the EFI partition (it should be of System type), format it with FAT32, and assign a letter to it using `assign letter Z`*.

 ![](./img/troubleshooting/uefi1.png)